C0D3RLK/docker_shortcuts/README.md

 </br>
 # What's In There:
 <br>
-Runs in a any linux based environment with docker pre-installed.
+Runs in any linux based environment with docker pre-installed.
 This tools only provide few function like<br>
 1.)
 List all dockers, images & ports <br>
 2.)
 Reboot container<br>
 3.)
 Change Restart-Policy<br>